cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 ◦ What software redundancy features are appropriate?
 ◦ What protocol characteristics affect design requirements?
-◦ What redundancy features should be used to provide power to an infrastructure device (like using an uninterruptable power supply [UPS] or a generator)?
+◦ What redundancy features should be used to provide power to an infrastructure device (like using an uninterruptible power supply [UPS] or a generator)?
 ◦ What redundancy features should be used to maintain environmental conditions (like dual air-conditioning units)?